shopware/docs/guides/installation/configuration/README.md

 As of Shopware 6.5.4, the stock management system has been rewritten.
 The `product.stock` field is now the primary source for real-time product stock values.

-The new system is not enabled by default To enable it, set the `STOCK_HANDLING` feature flag to `1`:
+The new system is not enabled by default.
+To enable it, set the `STOCK_HANDLING` feature flag to `1`.

 {% code title="<project root>/.env" %}